ericproffitt/TopicModelsVB.jl/README.md

 # training...

 macdtm = DTM(maccorp, 9, 200, pmodel)
-train!(macdtm, iter=10) # This will likely take 1 - 2 hours on a personal computer.
+train!(macdtm, iter=10) # This will likely take about an hour on a personal computer.
                         # Convergence for all other models is worst-case quadratic,
                         # while DTM convergence is linear or at best super-linear.
 # training...